Important Update: Canada Post Strike & Shipping Guidelines. Learn More.

 Professional Conduct & Governance

 CSI is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.
-When investors choose to work with a Personal Financial Planner (PFP®), they can feel confident knowing these professionals are held to high standards enforced through CSI’s rigorous process and our ISO 17024 accreditation.
+When investors choose to work with a Personal Financial Planner (PFP®), they can feel confident knowing these professionals are held to high standards enforced through CSI’s rigorous process and accreditation.

 PFP® Code of Ethics